sanzgiri/old-asanzgiri.github.io/about.md

 * Blog settings are in the `_config.yml` file.

 * I use netlify to serve the blog from github.
-Netlify has been configured to use the custom domain `hoopedondata.com`.
+Netlify has been configured to use the custom domain `hoopedondata.com` and can be seen here: <https://app.netlify.com/sites/boring-jones-25e6e2/settings/domain>.
+This domain has been registered with GoDaddy and you have to setup a CNAME for the netlify domain by going to the DNS management console at GoDaddy: <https://dcc.godaddy.com/manage/HOOPEDONDATA.COM/dns>

 ---
 <br>